Rick Stansbury: Mississippi State

 Taking over the helm as the Bulldogs head coach in 1998, Stansbury led his team to postseason tournament play 11 times in 14 seasons (six NCAA and five NIT tournaments), with five consecutive post-season tournament appearances, the first MSU basketball coach in history to accomplish this feat.
 His 2001–02 MSU team compiled the most wins in a single season in school history (27).
 Also achieved the highest national ranking in school history in 2003–04, No. 2 in the country (finished 26–4).
 Stansbury also owns MSU's record for consecutive 20-win seasons with four from 2001 to 2005 and again from 2006 to 2010.

+Stansbury's philosophy is centered around limiting assisted baskets and forcing opponents to take difficult shots.
+His teams consistently rank among the best in opposing assist rates, with Stansbury ranked 8th in college basketball history with a rate of 48.7%.
+While some teams allow high volumes of 3-point attempts or assists, Stansbury's defenses excel in disrupting offensive flow, creating tough, low-percentage shots.
+This emphasis on defensive discipline contributes significantly to his teams' overall success.

 From his days as an MSU assistant until 2012, Stansbury was part of over 15 postseason tournament appearances.
 Prior to his arrival at Mississippi State, MSU had two post-seasons in 27 years (both NIT).
-He was also 21–8 vs conference in-state rival, the Ole Miss Rebels.
+He was also 21–8 vs conference in-state rival, the Mississippi Rebels.

-During the 2007–08 season, Stansbury passed Williams as the all-time most successful basketball coach at Mississippi State, with 192 wins, but was never able to match Williams's run in the NCAA tourney as he failed to get past the 2nd Round.
+During the 2007–08 season, Stansbury passed Williams as the all-time most successful basketball coach at Mississippi State, with 192 wins.
 Stansbury retired with 293 wins, ranking 9th in the history of the SEC.
 Stansbury announced his retirement on March 15, 2012; he cited a desire to spend more time with his family.

 Texas A&M

-In May 2014, he was back into coaching as an assistant at Texas A&M under Billy Kennedy.
-Stansbury helped the Aggie coaching staff sign a consensus top-10 recruiting class which was regarded as one of the most heralded groups in school history.
-On April 10, 2015 Stansbury was promoted to Associate Head Coach.
+In May 2014, Rick Stansbury was back into coaching as an assistant at Texas A&M for Billy Kennedy.
+On April 10, 2015, Stansbury was promoted to Associate Head Coach.
+Stansbury was instrumental in assembling a recruiting class for the Aggies that earned a consensus top-10 national ranking and was widely viewed as one of the most impressive in the school's history.
+During the 2015–2016 season, Texas A&M won their first SEC Regular Season title in school history.
+They also advanced to the Sweet Sixteen in the NCAA tournament, after the historic comeback victory against the University of Northern Iowa.